nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Q:** How do I transfer my data to another computer?

-**A:** Install the program on the other computer and replace the new empty `task.txt` it creates with the `task.txt` that you wish to transfer from your previous `SchedUrMods.jar` home folder.
+**A:** Install the program on the other computer and replace the new empty `tasks.dat` it creates with the `tasks.dat` that you wish to transfer from your previous `SchedUrMods.jar` home folder.

 ## 4. Command Summary